sarangisarang/hotel-booking/README.md

 # Hotel

+we need here to implement logic:
+- ToDo -> "guests are checked in"
+- ToDo -> "guests are checked out"

 # Booking
 book the available room:
 - the customer selects available rooms and sends a request to endpoint to book it